shipwright-io/website/content/en/blog/posts/2022-09-09-build-release-v0.12.0.md

 ### Operator

-To deploy and manage Shipwright Builds in your cluster, first make sure the operator v0.12.0 is installed and running on your cluster.
+To deploy and manage Shipwright Builds in your cluster, first ensure the operator v0.12.0 is installed and running on your cluster.
 You can follow the instructions on [OperatorHub](https://operatorhub.io/operator/shipwright-operator).

 Next, create the following: